CalyxOS/calyxos.org/pages/install/index.md

 ## Choose your device model

 Which device do you want to install CalyxOS on?
-If you don't see your device here, see [[device-support]] for more information.
+If you don’t see your device here, check out the [[device-support]] page for complete information.

-**Please note:** Pixel phones from Verizon (US mobile carrier) are not able to install CalyxOS.
-See [[how to identify a Verizon phone => verizon]] for more information.
+**Please note:** Pixel phones from mobile carrier Verizon in the United States are not able to install CalyxOS due to bootloader unlocking prohibitions.
+Read [[how to identify a Verizon phone => verizon]] to learn more.

 <table class="table table-striped download">
 <tr>